 These terrariums are easy to make and look gorgeous as decor.

 - Glass bowls (find HERE and HERE) Fish bowls are so cheap and can even be found at Walmart.
 Mason Jars work well for this and make such a cute centerpiece!
 One of my glass containers is actually a champagne cooler!
 Get creative!
 Ikea has some great ones too!

 - Moisture Control Potting Mix

-- Rocks-My local craft store had river rocks of all sizes.
+- Rocks-Your local craft store has river rocks of all sizes.
 Pea gravel can be found at stores like Lowes and Home Depot.

 - Plants-I found mine @ a plant nursery but you can actually order them from Etsy!
 Often they are called “fairy garden plants”.

 - Add a layer of rocks or pea gravel for drainage.

 - Add a layer of moist soil.